 Blackheads appear as tiny black dots on the skin's surface.
 Blackheads are actually open comedones.

 The dark color is actually caused by a chemical reaction involving the sebum beneath the skin.
-The melanin is oxidized and causes the clogged pore to become black, or the pore-clogging ingredients oxidized (turned rancid) and thus changed color.
+The melanin is oxidized and causes the clogged pore to become black, or the pore-clogging ingredients oxidized (turned rancid) and thus change color.

 Where Do Whiteheads Appear?